lachlanmcdonald/mg-shader-wiki/Notes.md

 ## Writing shaders

-Shader files are written in _OpenGL Shader Language_ (GLSL).
+Shader files are written in _OpenGL Shader Language_ (GLSL), version _1.10_.
 [The Book of Shaders](https://thebookofshaders.com/) is a good beginners guide to the shader language.

 The `map` function in the shader is executed once per voxel: